Free Delivery

 Fibre Optic Cables for Speed and safety

 Fibre optic cables use light pulses as the primary information conveyance source, resulting in a speed advantage compared to other data transfer modes.
-This makes fibre optic cables faster than high-grade copper cables such as Cat5 and Cat6.
+This makes fibre optic cables faster than high-grade copper cables such as Cat5 and Cat6

 Due to fibre not carrying a physical electrical signal, there is less chance of interference and cross-talk by fibre optics than metal cables.